tuition & aid

 - Unique circumstances impacting family finances

 Income figures must be supported by tax documents for the most recent year filed.
 We consider the following to be included in gross family income: Salaries, investment income, self-employment income, social security or disability, rental income, housing allowance or assistance, income or cash distributions from LLC's, S Corporations or partnerships, retirement plan or pension distributions, child support and other income, including nontaxable income.
 Income will be considered prior to deductions for retirement and Health Savings Account contributions.
 Families with business income may be required to provide business financials in order to gain a better understanding of actual income earned from the business.
 Adjustments to gross income may be made for deductions reported on your tax return, such as depreciation expense, capital loss carryforwards, net operating losses, and self-employment taxes.
-Prep also reserves the right to consider your future earnings potential in contrast to your most recently filed income tax return.
+Prep reserves the right to consider your future earnings potential in contrast to your most recently filed income tax return.
 Prep also reserves the right to consider significant liquid assets that could be drawn from to make tuition payments in excess of the amounts shown above.

 In situations where a student's parents are separated, Prep considers the financial resources of all living parents and step-parents.
 Tuition contracts may be arranged in a joint or separated manner, according to the family's preference.

 To apply for an income-based tuition adjustment, complete the financial aid application process, detailed below.
 This application opens November 8, 2021.